arpita-panchal/MADHAV-ECOMMERCE-SALES-DASHBOARD/README.md

-# MADHAV ECOMMERCE SALES DASHBOARD
+# MADHAV E-COMMERCE SALES DASHBOARD

 📌 Project Overview

-This project is an interactive Power BI dashboard created to analyze ecommerce sales performance for the fictional Madhav Store.
+This project is an interactive Power BI dashboard created to analyze e-commerce sales performance for the fictional Madhav Store.

 The dashboard provides insights into:
 - Total Sales Amount